 If you are planning to travel to a city located in a high altitude or trekking a high mountain, you probably have heard about the Altitude Sickness, so did I, in the first I visited Peru, but obviously, I totally ignored the warnings because I thought that my well-prepared body, treated to the finest pizzas and years of pure laziness, wouldn’t feel it…guess what?
 I was wrong.

 If you are coming to the region of the Andes in South America, you will surely feel the altitude sickness.
 In Peru or Bolivia for example, where some cities might reach over 4,000 above sea level, it is completely normal for tourists.

 Although I only learned how to avoid altitude sickness when I was already blue, running to the bathroom every five minutes, here it goes some tips for you so that you don’t need to go through what I did when I visited Peru and Bolivia

 11 Ways to Avoid Altitude Sickness

-Altitude sickness is a response from your body to both high or low altitudes were there is a huge variation of air pressure and oxygen.
-Although it can affects you in a altitude of 1.500 above sea level, it is more commonly felt when you reach 2.400, but of course, it varies from person to person.
+Altitude sickness is a response from your body to both high or low altitudes where there is a huge variation in air pressure and oxygen.
+Although it can affect you at an altitude of 1.500 above sea level, it is more commonly felt when you reach 2.400, but of course, it varies from person to person.

-Althought there is no cure for Altitude Sickness, and also, impossible to avoid the symptons until your body get used to the altitude variation, there are means to soften it.
+Although there is no cure for Altitude Sickness, and also, it is impossible to avoid the symptoms until your body gets used to the altitude variation, there are means to soften it.

 - Diarrhea or Constipation